olyzko/vin-character-classification/readme.md

 # VIN Character Classification

 ## About the project
-This project is a test task for CHI Machine Learning Internship 2023.
 The goal of this project is to make a convolutional neural network (CNN) model for classifying grayscale images with characters used in VIN codes.
 The characters are digits and most of capital latin letters (except from I, O and Q, which are not used in VIN codes due to their similarity with digits)

 The project consists of the following files: